equinor/radix-web-console/README.md

 # Radix Web Console

-This is the web front-end for interacting with [Radix](https://www.radix.equinor.com).
+This is the web frontend for interacting with [Radix](https://www.radix.equinor.com).
 This document is for developers of the Web Console, or anyone interested in poking around.

 Most of the build infrastructure is provided by [Create React App](https://github.com/facebook/create-react-app), so reading its User Guide is recommended.